-The General Motors 4th Generation B-Body Platform is perfect for a lot of 40s, 50, and 60s cars and trucks, except… its frame rails are too wide for most of these Classic vehicles.
-The tins could of course be cut, the floor channeled or otherwise modified to make the old body fit the new chassis.
-Solution: Narrow the frame rails.
+The General Motors 4th Generation B-Body Platform produced from 1991 to 1996 is perfect for a lot of 40s, 50, and 60s cars and trucks, except… its frame rails are too wide for most of these classic vehicles.

-We did this on a 1993 Chevrolet Caprice Classic in preparation for being planted under a 1952 GMC Advanced Design Truck.
-In this case, we used the steel frame rails from the 1952 GMC truck to narrow the 1993 Caprice chassis.
+In this case, we used the salvaged steel frame rails from the original 1952 GMC truck frame to narrow the 1993 Caprice chassis.
 The rails were stripped down and left over-length.
 The rail ends were trimmed to fit on each end.

 With all four corners welded to the point of no risk of movement, the first section of b-body frame rail is cut away to allow for the remaining steel to be folded into the rail and welded together as one.